MCACASETOOLSLAB/g4-diningphilosophersproblem/README.md

     eating before getting both of them.

 Eating is not limited by the amount of rice left: assume an infinite supply.

-The problem is how to design a program such that
+The problem is how to design a program such that:
 1. There is no deadlock.
 2. There is no starvation.